 For years I have been a firm believer in my non stick skillets and other cookware.
 Unfortunately, it doesn’t really last that long.
-We’re talking five years tops before the coating was mostly off.
-To be fair, we are extremely hard on most products.
-But after listening to me complain for years Jared, being from the south, was like “Why not cast iron?”
+We’re talking five years tops before the coating comes off the pan and into our food.
+Not to mention that most non stick coatings are toxic.
+After listening to me complain for years Jared, being from the south, asked, “Why not cast iron?”

 Why Not Cast Iron?